mcpython4-coding/Documentation/mcpython/shared.md

     variable IS_TEST_ENV

     variable CURRENT_EVENT_SUB
-        used by fml to store which mod is currently working
+        Used by the mod loading system to store the name of the mod doing stuff currently Only updated when currently loading the game

     variable CURRENT_REF_MAP
+        The current mixin ref map, used by the JVM when needed

     variable STORAGE_VERSION - the version of the storage format

-    variable NO_LOG_ESCAPE
+    variable window

-    variable window - the window instance, client-only
+        the window instance, client-only

+    variable chat
+        the chat instance, client only todo: migrate to player

     variable world - the world instance

-    variable chat - the chat instance todo: migrate to player

     variable event_handler - the global event handler